kimei01/KirankedAI/README.md

 > [!NOTE]
-> FastAPI backend complete.
+> Functional FastAPI backend.
 Plain HTML/CSS/JS frontend in active development.

 ## KirankedAI
 A simple app for the [MCSR Ranked](https://mcsrranked.com) Minecraft speedrunning community.
 Users can view a live leaderboard and ask natural language questions about player stats, powered by Claude AI.